 The other possibility is to go to Annecy, one of the most beautiful cities in France, where you can visit the old town, the old prisons and the castle before taking a boat trip on the city’s famous lake before returning to Geneva to enjoy one last time the hotel’s wonderful facilities.

 The time has come to leave Switzerland for Italy!
 You will have about 7 hours of driving to do during the day, so much so that a good part of it will be done in the car, but nothing prevents you from making small breaks on the road, it is moreover recommended!
 After about an hour’s drive, stop in Chamonix for breakfast; the view of the Mont Blanc will be a big plus and the children will be delighted.
+On your way to Florence, why not stop for a moment on the shores of Lake Como to admire the splendour of nature?
+Not convinced?
+Take a look at our practical guide of this extraordinary lake!

 After about a 3 hours’ drive, you will arrive in Milan and lunch will be a well-deserved break.
 Take the opportunity to go and admire the Duomo de Milano; the third largest cathedral in the world is home to over 2000 marble statues and is a must-see in Milan!
 In front of the Duomo, walk down the magnificent Vittorio Emanuele II Gallery and admire the magnificent arcades and the glass and iron dome of this neo-classical landmark.